 Mike Fancher's ethic of engagement, illustrated by the MPR initiative, suggests an important corollary - the public needs to be engaged, too, in our participatory democracy.
-A ubiquitous, standards-based Internet makes this potentially more logistically possible than ever, yet more intellectually challenging for editors, producers and reporters accustomed to more topdown, one-way environment.
+A ubiquitous, standards-based Internet makes this potentially more logistically possible than ever, yet more intellectually challenging for editors, producers and reporters accustomed to more top-down, one-way environment.

-"Information overflow requires us to take an active approach to media, in part to manage the flood pouring over us each day, but also to make informed judgments about the significance of what we see," writes University of An Attention Age -- and Henry Jenkins' participatory culture -present new opportunities for sustaining civic journalism -- if news organizations will reinterpret their role to include engagement as custodians, agents, advisors and information valets for the public.
-But as Dan Gillmor's new book notes, It also puts new burdens on us as citizens.

-Arizona Prof. Dan Gillmor in his new book, "MediaActive."
+"Information overflow requires us to take an active approach to media, in part to manage the flood pouring over us each day, but also to make informed judgments about the significance of what we see," writes University of Arizona Prof. Dan Gillmor in his new book, "MediaActive."
 He adds: "Being passive receivers of news and information, our custom through the late 20th century era of mass media, isn't adequate in the new century's Digital Age mediasphere, where information comes at us from almost everywhere, and from almost anyone."